ninhpn1337/Avgirl_Detector/README.md

 This tool is used to detect the most likely japan av girl in your pictures.
 (Now only support python3)

-## Step 1, Download the neccesary file form git can goolge drive:
+## Step 1, Download the neccesary file form git cad goolge drive:

 $ python3 setup.py